Every sound is a small action and broke world

 8-11 Gallery, Toronto, Dec 10 2016 - Jan 3 2017

 Every sound is a small action and broke world explores a sensorial delineation between the infra-noise of political conflict, and music’s capacity to make something else audible.
-Borrowing its title from a line in the poem “Other dimensions in music, ghostcatching” by Fred Moten, actions here initiate from the forcefulness of sound— its vibrational persistence, its material in-betweenness in relation to objects, the body, space, and language.
-Informed by the compositional language of North American experimental music, the exhibition includes several sound works that seek to complicate attention, material memory, and the concert as a mode of display.
+Borrowing its title from a line in the poem “Other dimensions in music, ghostcatching” by Fred Moten, actions here initiate from the forcefulness of sound— its vibrational persistence, its material in-betweenness in relation to objects, bodies, spaces, and languages.
+Informed by the compositional languages of North American experimental music, the exhibition includes several sound works that complicate attention, material memory, and the concert as a mode of display.

 The works on view include a sound installation, a concrete LP record, a book of scores, and a music performance.
 The installation, satellite, utilizes sub-bass sounds via a subwoofer installed directly within the gallery wall itself.
 Working with the real-time phases of the moon's orbit (a cycle of 29.5305882 days) as its form, a software program generates a series of bass tone "songs", which take the entire duration of the exhibition to play out.
 These bass tone pieces, which are often so low as to be felt more than heard (based on frequencies below 29.5305882 hz), provide a slow, almost imperceptible clock to the exhibition.